chaosk/das-cli/README.md

 $ pipsi install das-import
 ```

-Prepare separate files for black and white cards, each card text in separate line and run:
+Prepare separate CSV files for black and white cards, each card text in separate line[^1] and run:
 ```
 $ das-import -u <your username> -p <password> -e <target deck ID> -c <card color> <path to file>
 ```

+[^1]: Multiline cards need to be wrapped in double quotes.